tytso/xfstests-bld/Documentation/kvm-quickstart.md

         TZ=America/New_York
         KERNEL=/build/ext4/arch/x86/boot/bzImage

-6. In the top-level directory of your checked outxfstests-git repository, run "make kvm-xfstests.sh" and then copy this generated file to a directory which is your shell's PATH.
-This allows you to run the kvm-xfstests binary without needing to set the working directory to the kvm-tests directory.
+6. In the top-level directory of your checked out xfstests-bld repository, run "make kvm-xfstests.sh" and then copy this generated file to a directory which is your shell's PATH.
+This allows you to run the kvm-xfstests binary without needing to set the working directory to the kvm-xfstests directory.

         cd fstests
         make kvm-xfstests.sh